rioshen/assessment-project-redis/README.md

 Reference [1](https://www.owasp.org/index.php/Improper_temp_file_opening),  [2](https://www.owasp.org/index.php/Insecure_Temporary_File)

-##### Network Security Model

-Redis is designed to be accessed by trusted clients inside trusted environments.
-This means that usually it is not a good idea to expose the Redis instance directly to the internet or, in general, to an environment where untrusted clients can directly access the Redis TCP port or UNIX socket.

 ### References

-The Redis protocol is a simple plain-text mechanism, offering no transport layer security.
-This is a problem in itself, but it gets worse.
-By default, it listens on all available IP addresses on port 6379, with no authentication required at all.
+The Redis protocol is a simple plain-text mechanism,  This is a problem in itself, but it gets worse.
 So, as you might imagine, quite a few of these servers end up facing the internet.
 So, I decided to see if I could find any.
 I wrote up a quick script to scan random /24 ranges for Redis installations, and was amazed at the result.
 From a single day’s scanning, I found 48 open servers.
 What’s worse, two of them are major household-name websites – both of which were using Redis to store their page content.
 Obviously both of these companies have been contacted.

 It gets even worse, though.
 Redis allows you to send a DEBUG SEGFAULT command, which purposefully crashes the server.
 This means you can take down any Redis installation remotely.
 Nasty stuff.